You might not think about the possibility of your catalytic converter being stolen when you first buy a car, but you probably should.

 4. Older Vehicles

-If you get a car that’s a couple of decades old but still after -74, you are going to see more costly catalytic converters installed.
+If you get a car that’s a couple of decades old, but was still manufactured after 1974, you are going to see more costly catalytic converters installed.
 That’s because the overall eco-friendliness of this vehicle wasn’t a top concern.

 Ways to Prevent Catalytic Converter Theft